Production design:

 HISTORY

-Victoria received her BA in Visual Art from UC Santa Cruz.
+Victoria received her BA in Visual Art from UC Santa Cruz..
 After graduating, she travelled in Mexico for a year and a half to study the rich mural and indigenous textile arts traditions.
 She returned to the U.S. to paint the first mural commission at the new Catalyst in Santa Cruz, and went on to collaborate with local artists and Chicano mural collectives as social activists.
 She also served as an art instructor working with under-served and marginalized youth in the Cultural Enrichment Program of Salinas; as an arts mentor in the migrant camps; and as an art consultant for SPECTRA in Santa Cruz County schools.

 Large format, community based mural painting evolved and led her to El Teatro Campesino, where she joined the collective as a scenic artist, and eventually as a stage designer.
-Finally, the theater offered her the perfect blend of provocative literature, music, dance, drama, architecture, and visual arts–in a collaborative environment shared with diverse artists and community.
+Finally, the teatro offered her the perfect blend of provocative literature, music, dance, drama, architecture, and visual arts–in a collaborative environment shared with diverse artists and community.

 - To enlarge images on a mobile device, double tap the screen.